syncfusion-content/windowsforms-docs/WindowsForms/Gradient-Panel/GradientPanel-Appearance.md

 ---
 layout: post
-title: Gradientpanel Appearance in Windows Forms Gradient Panel control | Syncfusion
+title: Gradientpanel Appearance in WinForms Gradient Panel | Syncfusion
 description: Learn about Gradientpanel Appearance support in Syncfusion Windows Forms Gradient Panel control and more details.
 platform: WindowsForms
 control: Editors Package
 documentation: ug
 ---

-# Gradientpanel Appearance in Windows Forms Gradient Panel
+# Gradient panel Appearance in Windows Forms Gradient Panel

 The background of the GradientPanel can be customized using the below properties.